-- Air Charters compose roughly 10% of the total value - Architectural and Engineering compose roughly 1-5% of the total value - Consulting Services compose 13%, however the volumes often vary in direct opposite proportion to the Service Contract volumes.
-They are often used interchangably. - Minor Construction composes 10% of the total value - Service Contracts compose 65% of the total value.
+- Air Charters compose roughly 10% of the total value - Architectural and Engineering compose roughly 0-5% of the total value - Consulting Services compose 13%, however the volumes often vary in direct opposite proportion to the Service Contract volumes.
+They are often used interchangeably.
+Combined they compose 75-80%. - Minor Construction composes 10% of the total value - Service Contracts compose 65% of the total value.

-Contracts > \$25,000 to <= \$100,000: Volume by Type
+Contracts >\$25,000 to <=\$100,000: Volume by Type